 2.3.
 Microcosm set-up

 Water flow over sediment has a significant influence on oxygen consumption (Higashino 2011) and water-sediment interaction (Qin et al. 2007), which play key roles in Fe-S-P cycling.
 Taking this into consideration, we designed a dynamic microcosm system.
 The microcosm system consisted of six units, each including a water reservoir tank (12.3 cm in diameter and 20 cm in height) and six perspex cylinders (Figure.S1a and b).
 All of the cylinders were sealed with rubber plugs and silicone sealant.
 A micro pump and an aeration unit were installed in each reservoir tank (Figure.S1c).
 Water from each of the reservoir tanks was separately pumped into the inlet of the first cylinder of each unit, at 5 cm above the surface of sediment, and flowed out through the outlet of the cylinder, into the inlet of the next cylinder in the unit.
-All six cylinders in one unit were connected in series via their inlets and outlets, to simulate the water movement and uniform initial conditions.
+All six cylinders in one unit were connected in series via their inlets and outlets, to simulate the regular water movement in shallow lakes and uniform initial conditions among cylinders.
 The water in the final cylinder of a unit flowed into the reservoir tank of the next unit.
 Water in each reservoir tank was initially sparged with N2 at a flow rate of 0.4 L min-1 for 24 h to remove oxygen from each unit and then air was pumped into each tank for 5 min h-1 to maintain the oxic environment across the SWI.
 The pre-incubation period lasted for 2 weeks.

 At the end of pre-incubation, the concentrations of dissolved oxygen (DO), redox potential (Eh), DGT-labile P and Fe, and the soluble reactive P (SRP) in water-sediment profiles were measured from three randomly selected cylinders (Figure.S2).
 The profiles exhibited very consistent distributions for all the parameters, suggesting that the sediment was homogeneous in chemical distribution across different cylinders prior to the main experiments.